-Wine of the Week: 2007 Les Jamelles Viognier
+White Wines of the Week: Featuring the 2007 Les Jamelles Viognier

-Wine with Depth: So you think the Miami heat has depth on the bench?
+Wine with Depth: So you think the Golden State Warriors has depth on the bench?
 Uh-no not compared to this champion with roots in the Northern Rhone Valley of France.
 It's with the idea of "depth" that I bring to your attention a white wine with some depth, complexity, intermixed with bold flavors and floral characteristics, sure to please even the most discriminating palates, yes maybe even you lurkers out there.

-But if you prefer the more traditional stainless steel approach or made in neutral oak barrels, look for more clean flavors, higher acid, tending toward a more restrained style and but at the same time more elegant, meaning the wine will be more pronounced on the nose and a feature a bit less weight on the palate.
+But if you prefer the more traditional stainless steel approach or made in neutral oak barrels, look for more clean flavors, higher acid, tending toward a more restrained style and but at the same time more elegant.
+Meaning the wine will be more pronounced on the nose and typically feature a bit less weight on the palate.

-Pairing Champion: Viognier is a food pairing champion and can stand up nicely to rich creamy dishes and butter based sauces.
-It is especially good as an appetizer pairing wine, which pairs ever-so-nicely with lightly toasted French baguette, cut in small bite size slices covered with a base blend of goat cheese, topped with fig paste, orange rind, it's just fantastic.
+Pairing Champion: Viognier is a food pairing champion and can stand up nicely to rich, creamy dishes and butter-based sauces.
+It is especially useful as an appetizer pairing wine, which pairs ever-so-nicely with lightly toasted French baguette, cut in small bite size slices covered with a base blend of goat cheese, topped with fig paste, orange rind, it's just fantastic.
 Viognier also pairs nicely with soft and semisoft cheeses: Fresh chèvre [goat cheese], gruyère, aged Gouda, and double and triple creams, give it a swirl, you won't be disappointed.

-Other dishes: Foods that I've found pair best with Viognier quite nicely include but are certainly not limited to, Chicken Cutlets based in an anise, tarragon butter sauce, Roasted Salmon covered in a creamy yogurt herb sauce and will also go nicely with any number seafood dishes, shellfish Scallops, lobster, crab, and shrimp.
+Other dishes: Foods that I've found pair best with Viognier quite nicely include but are certainly not limited to, Chicken Cutlets based in anise, tarragon butter sauce.
+Another good option is roasted Salmon covered in a creamy yogurt herb sauce and will also go nicely with any number seafood dishes, shellfish Scallops, lobster, crab, and shrimp.

 Shopping Tips: I've gathered a few other selections as well, some great choices that I've run across myself recently, that I'm sure will please a broad range of palates.